Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 Notes

 For the broth, I prefer to use a combo, usually half broth and half water.
-To keep the sodium to a minimum, source out low-sodium vegetable broth.
-I almost always use this organic vegetable broth concentrate – for this recipe I would add about 1 heaping teaspoon to 4 cups of water, and then use 3 – 4 cups of plain water.
-It works well, without losing out on too much flavor.
+To keep sodium to a minimum, use low-sodium vegetable broth.
+I almost always use this organic vegetable broth concentrate.
+For this recipe, I would add about 1 heaping teaspoon to 4 cups of water, then use 3-4 cups of plain water.
+It works well without losing too much flavor.

-The herbs can be changed up to suit your taste.
-If you don’t care for dill, try using rosemary or oregano.
+Herbs can be changed up to suit your taste.
+If you don’t like dill, try rosemary or oregano.
+For a twist, use parsley and mint.

-To make this soup gluten-free, replace the orzo with white rice, using the same measurements and cooking as directed, adding 10 – 15 minutes to the cooking time or until the rice is tender.
+To make this soup gluten-free, replace the orzo with white rice, using the same measurements and cooking time as directed, and add 10 – 15 minutes to the cooking time, or until the rice is tender.